KaiRoy/ece571-riscv-sv-conversion/README.md

 ## Current State of the Project

+By the end of the project we were successful in converting the original Verilog model to SystemVerilog and maintain the functionality.

 ## Post Project Notes

+This project could be further expanded if desired in the future.
+With RISC-V being very module, different extension modules could be added to the design.
+Other expansions to the model include the addition pipelining and even adding more complex cache models to the system and adding integration for more complex cache and memory protocols.

 ## Installation
+**Repo Structre**

 The individual contributions folder contains separate folders for each member of the group.
 In these folders are copies of the files that each person contributed to the project.
 A notes file is also included for anyone who worked on/modified other files.